Need for Speed: Hot Pursuit (2010 video game): Post-release

 Hot Pursuit was received positively upon release; review-aggregating website Metacritic gave the PlayStation 3 version an aggregate score of 89/100, the Xbox 360 version 88/100, and the PC version 86/100, while the Wii version was met with mixed or average reviews with an aggregate score of 50/100.
 In the edition of 8 November 2010 of Official U.S. PlayStation Magazine, the first review score was given as 10/10.
 The reviewer said "It's consistently challenging without feeling difficult.
 It's immensely rewarding without ever being taxing."

 IGN gave the game 9.0 out of 10 and an Editor's Choice Award, praising the game's "pure over-the-top driving entertainment.
 The cars and environments are gorgeous, the crashes are spectacular, and the new Autolog feature breathes new life into the time-honored tradition of video game competition among friends."
 Eurogamer gave the game 9 out of 10.
 Reviewer Tom Bramwell said "It's stuffed with content but rarely for the sake of it, and knowing Criterion it will be handsomely supported for months to come, even though it's already the best pure arcade racing game since Burnout Paradise."
 GameTrailers also scored the game 9 out of 10.
 The reviewer stated Hot Pursuit was "excellently crafted, letting you take the world's fastest cars across miles of stunning landscapes.
 Chases are exhilarating from either perspective, and the autolog feature completely changes how you compete with friends, keeping you hooked until you've wrecked all of their scores."
 Destructoid gave the game 9.5 out of 10.
 Reviewer Nick Chester noted that "it delivers a near-perfect competitive experience, in a way that few games - racing or otherwise - can.
 Hot Pursuit is not only a defining moment for the series, but for arcade-style racing, period."
 Reviewer Randy Nelson of Joystiq was the second reviewer to give the game a perfect score of 10/10.
 Reviewer Chris Antista of GamesRadar also gave the game 10 out of 10.
 Chris stated that "with so many modes and diverse rewards to uncover in Need For Speed: Hot Pursuit, it almost feels like 2.5 games in one package."
-Electronic Gaming Monthly reviewer Brett Bates gave the game 9.0 out of 10, which felt much the same as GamesRadar's Chris Antista, stating "In effect, you're getting two games in one: What you do as a racer has no bearing on what you do as a cop."
+Electronic Gaming Monthly reviewer Brett Bates gave the game 9.0 out of 10, which felt much the same as GamesRadars Chris Antista, stating "In effect, you're getting two games in one: What you do as a racer has no bearing on what you do as a cop."